Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 But unfortunately that doesn't compile seeing as the `*` and `/` operators are not available on every type that can be specified in place of `T`.
 Sadly, there's also no constraint we could use to limit the generic argument to numeric types.

-However, by generating code dynamically with expression trees we work around this:
+However, by generating code dynamically with expression trees we can work around this problem:

 ```csharp
 public T ThreeFourths<T>(T x)